Employees with financial stress can cost you money, but don’t worry, there are ways to get productivity back in the workplace.

 Overall, our research found a clear link between the ability to set long-term goals and financial wellness.
 More than half of financially secure employees systematically set and monitor financial goals, whereas only one-third of financial stressed employees do so.

 Retirement was found to be a key concern, but financially stressed employees stood out as being less likely to calculate how much they would need and how they could start saving for it.

 Learning to set clear, achievable goals seems to be the best way to eliminate the triggers of financial stress, or at least to mitigate the impact they may have on people’s day-to-day lives.

 Using planning tools is a great first step, but some cases may require more thorough and tailor-made guidance.

 Here is how we can empower you to help your employees to build financial wellness:

 This is about basic money management, including budgeting, saving, investing and insurance.
 You can help build your employees’ financial confidence with education modules that are delivered through dedicated workplace education seminars.

 Take steps to help them simplify their finances

-Only a third of financially stressed employees feel confident about managing their budget.
+Our Financial Wellness research showed that only a third of financially stressed employees feel confident about managing their budget.
 Some of them may not know where their money goes, are overwhelmed by debt or have little cash set aside for emergencies.
 Help them start to take control of their finances.

 Educate them about superannuation